connk95/Fitness-Tracker/README.md

 - This project was created by Connor Ketcheson.

-Enjoy your message board experience!
-If you have any questions or feedback, please don't hesitate to contact us.
+Enjoy your fitness tracker experience!
+If you have any questions or feedback, please don't hesitate to contact me.

 ---